loganbecker2/DS202-FinalProject-DataDynamos/README.md

 position, and injuries by age group.
 The main goal of this report is to find and take note of interesting trends in NBA injury data.

+We believe that finding interesting trends in NBA injury data can be beneficial to players, coaches, teams, and spectators alike.
+As spectators of the NBA we are interested in injury data because injuries can completely change the course of a season.
+With the sports gambling industry growing interest in the NBA, predicting injuries and the time out of play that comes with them is becoming more important to more people.

 # Data sets, cleaning, and filtering

 ## View Data Set